Kansas State Wildcats and the Liberty Flames play in Charlotte Amalie, Virgin Islands - WTOP News

 BOTTOM LINE: Liberty and Kansas State square off in Charlotte Amalie, Virgin Islands.

-The Wildcats are 4-1 in non-conference play.
-Kansas State is 4-1 in games decided by 10 points or more.
+The Wildcats have a 4-1 record in non-conference play.
+Kansas State scores 77.6 points while outscoring opponents by 11.2 points per game.

 The Flames are 5-1 in non-conference play.
-Liberty has a 1-1 record in one-possession games.
+Liberty has a 4-0 record in games decided by at least 10 points.

 Kansas State makes 45.2% of its shots from the field this season, which is 4.2 percentage points higher than Liberty has allowed to its opponents (41.0%).
-Liberty scores 10.4 more points per game (76.8) than Kansas State allows to opponents (66.4).

-TOP PERFORMERS: David N’Guessan is scoring 15.2 points per game with 7.4 rebounds and 1.8 assists for the Wildcats.
+Liberty has shot at a 50.0% rate from the field this season, 9.8 percentage points higher than the 40.2% shooting opponents of Kansas State have averaged.

+TOP PERFORMERS: Brendan Hausen averages 3.4 made 3-pointers per game for the Wildcats, scoring 13.2 points while shooting 37.0% from beyond the arc.

+Kaden Metheny averages 3.4 made 3-pointers per game for the Flames, scoring 15.4 points while shooting 47.2% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.